brodny/articles/dependency_inversion_in_tests/LooseCouplingToTestEasier.md

 ## And we have to evolve

-Let's just say you are about to implement an enhancement to the system.
-You have to write a class that calculates the traffic ticket that the driver would get for driving at certain speed.
-You plan to go with TDD, so you start with tests.
+Let's imagine a request was made to implement changes in the system.
+It is required to create a traffic ticket calculator for a driver driving at certain speed.
+It would be a good idea to start with the tests.

-You create a new TicketCalculator class and a test class for it.
+The first step to do would be to create a new TicketCalculator class and a test class for it.
 The calculator would need a configuration provider for sure.
 It would be much more useful to provide a mock instead of a real provider.
-That would allow to both avoid providing an app.config file with specific values and create specific conditions for the tests (e.g. to check the boundary conditions).
+That would allow to both avoid providing an app.config file with specific values and create specific conditions for the tests (e.g. to check the boundary values).

-Unfortunately, current implementation does not allow for that.
-You would have to provide a real instance of a TrafficCode class and it doesn't allow to set SpeedLimits value.
-We would have to somehow change the values in app.config file while the tests run or somehow change it for a base class.
-Both of them seem crappy to be honest.
+Unfortunately, current implementation does not allow that.
+It is required to provide a real instance of a TrafficCode class and it doesn't allow to set SpeedLimits value.
+The values would need to be changed in app.config file or in some other way while the tests run.
+Both of these options seem disappointing to be honest.

 ## Dependency inversion